xTool O1 Omni Printer test unit coming soon

 What facts should buyers not treat as final yet?

-Do not treat MSRP, exact ship date, final DPI, ink packaging, ink prices, printhead cost, food-safe use, scratch-proof durability, or production throughput as final until xTool publishes a retail product page or final spec sheet.
+Do not treat MSRP, exact checkout date, exact regional ship timing, final DPI, ink packaging, ink prices, printhead cost, food-safe use, scratch-proof durability, or production throughput as final until xTool publishes a retail product page or final spec sheet.